kaaengine/kaa/docs/reference/engine.rst

 .. _Scene.root:
 .. attribute:: Scene.root

-    All objects which you will add to the scene or remove from the scene are called Nodes.
-Nodes can form a tree-like structure (a Node can have many child Nodes, and exacly one parent Node).
+    All objects which you will add to the scene (or remove from the scene) are called Nodes.
+Nodes can form a tree-like structure, that is: a Node can have many child Nodes, and exacly one parent Node.
 Each Scene has a "root" node, accessible by this property.

     Refer to the :doc:`nodes </reference/nodes>` documentation for more information on how the nodes work.